Rahul8243/Rahul8243/README.md

 using medical dataset features.

 ---

+# 📚 Academic Coursework

+### 🧠 Data Structures & Algorithms
+Implemented fundamental algorithms and problem-solving techniques using Python, including sorting, searching, and complexity analysis.

+### ⚙️ Operating Systems
+Studied operating system concepts such as memory management, page replacement algorithms, and process scheduling.

+### 🗄️ Database Management Systems
+Worked with MySQL for database design, SQL queries, joins, and data management.

+### 🤖 Machine Learning
+Built predictive models using Python libraries such as Pandas, NumPy, and Scikit-Learn.
+Worked on data preprocessing, feature engineering, model training, and evaluation for real-world datasets.

+### 📊 Data Analysis
+Performed exploratory data analysis and visualization using Pandas, Matplotlib, and Seaborn to extract insights from datasets.
 # ☁️ Google Colab Development

 Most Machine Learning experiments and model training were performed using **Google Colab notebooks**.